Data Analyst vs. Data Scientist: What’s the Difference?

 Presenting findings in an easy-to-understand way to inform data-driven decisions

-Data scientists, on the other hand, often deal with the unknown by using more advanced data techniques to make predictions about the future.
-Data science typically uses concepts from maths, statistics, and engineering.
-For example, a data scientist might use statistical methods to create predictive algorithms based on large sets of data.
+Data scientists often deal with the unknown by using more advanced data techniques to make predictions.
+They might automate their own machine learning algorithms or design predictive modelling processes that can handle both structured and unstructured data.
 This role is generally considered a more advanced version of a data analyst.
 Some day-to-day tasks might include:

 Gathering, cleaning, and processing raw data